Redshift weighted galaxy number counts: Introduction

 Recently, measuring the `redshift fluctuations' of galaxies has been advocated as a new cosmological observable and its power spectrum, as well as cosmological constraints which can be derived from this observable, have been studied~\cite{Hernandez-Monteagudo:2019epd,Hernandez-Monteagudo:2020xnl,Legrand:2020sek}.
 Here we follow up on this work; we derive and study a relativistic perturbative expression for `redshift fluctuations'.
 Some care is needed when talking about `redshift fluctuations'.
 Of course, redshift is an observable, but its background value cannot be observed and therefore neither can its fluctuation.
 It is well known that redshift fluctuations are gauge-dependent, we can e.g. choose our time variable to be a function of the observed redshift which implies that on these surfaces of constant time redshift fluctuations vanish.

-Nevertheless, the method proposed in Refs.~\cite{Hernandez-Monteagudo:2019epd,Hernandez-Monteagudo:2020xnl,Legrand:2020sek}, to measure the redshift of each galaxy inside a redshift window defined by the observer and inside a small angular bin and to correlate these measures from different angular bins in the same or different redshift windows, is a well-defined observational procedure, leading to well-defined angular correlation functions or power spectra.
+Nevertheless, the method proposed in Refs.~\cite{Hernandez-Monteagudo:2019epd,Hernandez-Monteagudo:2020xnl,Legrand:2020sek}, to measure the redshift of each galaxy inside a redshift window defined by the observer and inside a small angular patch and to correlate these measures from different angular patches in the same or different redshift windows, is a well-defined observational procedure, leading to well-defined angular correlation functions or power spectra.

 In this paper we derive and investigate this `redshift fluctuation' variable in a fully relativistic way at first order in perturbation theory.
 As an observable, it is of course gauge invariant.
 We study the relativistic contributions to the angular power spectrum of the redshift fluctuations and discuss its interest as a new cosmological observable.
-We also generate Fisher forecasts for cosmological parameters measured with this new observable and with galaxy number counts.
+We also generate Fisher forecasts for cosmological parameters measured with this new observable and with galaxy number counts. \rut{After we had submitted this paper a similar study, which however concentrates on cross correlations of the redshift weighted galaxy number counts with CMB data has appeared \cite{Lima-Hernandez:2022twl}. }

 The paper is organized as follows.
 In the next section we briefly discuss the gauge issue which has been entirely neglected in previous papers on the topic.
-In Section~\ref{s:zeta} we introduce the gauge-invariant `redshift-weighted power spectrum' and show that it is identical to what was called `redshift fluctuation' in previous literature.
-In Section~\ref{s:fish} we test the power of the new variable in combination with galaxy number counts for estimating cosmological parameters.
-We make Fisher forecasts for future spectroscopic surveys similar to Euclid and to SKAII.
-In Section~\ref{s:res} we discuss our results and in Section~\ref{s:con} we conclude.
+In Section~\ref{s:zeta} we introduce the gauge-invariant `redshift-weighted power spectrum' and show that it is identical to what was called `redshift fluctuation' in previous literature. \rut{We then move on to test the constraining power of the new variable in combination with galaxy number counts for estimating cosmological parameters.
+We make Fisher forecasts for future spectroscopic surveys similar to Euclid and to SKAII, whose specifications we provide in Section~\ref{s:fish}.} In Section~\ref{s:res} we discuss our numerical results and in Section~\ref{s:con} we conclude.
 Some important formulae and derivations which can also be found elsewhere in the literature have been collected in several appendices for convenience.